 Escalation tier: MONITOR (mild, transient, single cause identified and corrected) / ACT (persistent pallor with concurrent symptoms) / EMERGENCY VET (pallor plus lethargy, appetite loss, and gill color loss)

-The stress signs guide covers color-change interpretation alongside other behavioral indicators.
+The axolotl stress signs guide covers color-change interpretation alongside other behavioral indicators.
+The axolotl ammonia burn guide covers the nitrite-related pallor mechanism in the broader water-quality first-response framework.

 Dark patches or spots on the skin